LevRachinskiy/Pairs-Trading-Strategy/README.md

 # Basic Pairs Trading Strategy

 ## Overview
-This repository implements a pairs trading strategy based on a market-neutral approach, utilizing statistical methods such as co-integration and z-score thresholds to identify trading opportunities.
+This repository implements a pairs-trading strategy based on a market-neutral approach, utilizing statistical methods such as co-integration and z-score thresholds to identify trading opportunities.

 ## Data Sources
 - **Yahoo Finance:** Historical price data is downloaded using the `yfinance` library.